What are air bridges and which holiday destinations could be included?

 – What measures have airports taken?

-Last month, Heathrow Airport began trialling thermal screening technology to detect elevated temperatures of arriving passengers.
+Last month, Heathrow Airport began trials of thermal screening technology to detect elevated temperatures of arriving passengers.

 Edinburgh Airport has implemented a colour-coded one-way system to maintain social distancing, while protective screens have been installed at check-in, security and arrivals, and staff wear face coverings and personal protective equipment (PPE) in “passenger-facing areas”.